ebird/ebirdst/docs/reference/ebirdst_download_status.md

 - download_abundance:

-  whether to download estimates of abundance and proportion of population.
+  logical; whether to download estimates of abundance and proportion of population.

 - download_occurrence: